 The PDP PDUs shall be routed and transferred between the MS and the GGSN as N-PDUs.
 In case of PDP type PPP, the maximum size of each N-PDU shall be 1 502 octets.
 In other cases, the maximum size of each N-PDU shall be 1 500 octets.
 When the MS or the GGSN receives a PDP PDU that results in an N-PDU that is not larger than the maximum N-PDU size, the PDP PDU shall be routed and transferred as one N-PDU.
-When the MS or the GGSN receives a PDP PDU that results in an N-PDU that is larger than the maximum N-PDU size, the PDP PDU shall be segmented, discarded or rejected, depending on the PDP type and the implementation.
+When the MS or the GGSN receives a PDP PDU that is larger than the maximum N-PDU size, the PDP PDU that is larger than the maximum N-PDU size, the PDP PDU that is larger than the maximum N-PDU size, the PDP PDU that or the GGSN receives a PDP PDU that is larger than the maximum N-PDU size, the PDP PDU shall be segmented, discarded or rejected, depending on the PDP type and the implementation.